Amiiinkey/Foodish-phase1-project/README.md

 2. [CSS](https://)
 3. [Javascript](https://)

-- I used the eve
+- I used the EventListerners to call back functions like the click -